Feline infectious peritonitis: Diagnosing non-effusive FIP

+Diagnosing FIP with the tools available leads accurate results which are essential when it comes to treating and remission of FIP.

 Treatment

 Eight-month-old kitten in end stage "dry" FIP, who had signs of anemia, lethargy, and weight loss.
 She exhibited eye changes (widening and paralysis of pupils) during seizures.

 Because FIP is an immune-mediated disease, treatment falls into two categories: direct action against the virus itself and modulation of the immune response.

 Antiviral drugs

 Antivirals (in the narrow sense) act by interfering with the enzymes or other biological processes in the FIP virus.

 GS-441524 and remdesivir

 An experimental drug called GS-441524 was used in a field experiment of 31 cats.
 After 25 days, five cats had died, eight had been cured and subsequently relapsed, and 18 had been cured without any subsequent relapses.
 The eight who relapsed were treated again, some with higher doses.
 Of these eight, one died and seven were cured, meaning that 25 of the 31 cats were ultimately cured of FIP.
 This study is considered very promising.

-In 2024, GS-441524 became commercially available in the U.S. through at least one compounding pharmacy.
-Previously, the FDA allowed its usage under certain conditions.
+In naturally infected cats, a recovery rate of over 80% has been observed with GS-441524 treatment in several studies and in treatment programs in countries where the drug is legalised.